Spatiotemporal k-means: Related Work

 \section{Related Work}

 Spatiotemporal data generally record an object state, an event, or a position in space, over a period of time.
-Ansari et. al~\cite{ansari2020spatiotemporal} provide a taxonomy for spatiotemporal clustering, dividing approaches into six classes: event clustering, geo-referenced data item clustering, geo-referenced time-series clustering, trajectory clustering, semantic-based trajectory data-mining, and moving clusters.
-The first two classes output static clusters and consider object similarity with respect to space, time, and possibly other non-spatial attributes.
-Event clustering focuses specifically on the discovery of events, while geo-referenced data item clustering focuses on the discovery of groups of objects.
-Some of the most prominent spatiotemporal clustering methods, such as ST-DBSCAN~\cite{birant2007st} (spatiotemporal density based spatial clustering of application with noise) and ST-OPTICS~\cite{agrawal2016development} (spatiotemporal ordering points to identify the clustering structure) belong to the second classification.
-Both ST-DBSCAN and ST-OPTICS address temporal similarity by retaining only an object's temporal neighbors before assessing the similarity of those neighbors' spatial and non-spatial attributes.
-Some shortcomings of these methods are that they require four and six input parameters, respectively, heavily influencing the quality of clusters and that they do not provide meaningful cluster centers for analysis.
-Thus the hyper-parameter tuning of the ten aforementioned parameters becomes critically important for achieving reasonable performance.
+Spatiotemporal clustering can be divided into six classes: event clustering, geo-referenced data item clustering, geo-referenced time-series clustering, trajectory clustering, semantic-based trajectory data-mining, and moving clusters~\citep{ansari2020spatiotemporal}.
+Some of the most prominent algorithms, such as ST-DBSCAN and ST-OPTICS belong to the second classification~\citep{birant2007st, agrawal2016development}.
+Unfortunately, they require four and six input parameters, respectively, heavily influencing the quality of clusters, and they do not provide meaningful cluster centers for analysis.
+The hyper-parameter tuning of the ten aforementioned parameters becomes critically important for achieving reasonable performance.